 For the rungs, however, I want to reduce the moisture content of the wood to bone dry or roughly 4% or so.
 To achieve this I place the rung blanks into the small light bulb kiln shown at left.
 The temperature inside the kiln is about 125°F to 140°F and usually a week is long enough for the rungs to get to a bone dry state.
 The parts are too small for me to measure with my moisture meter, but based on everything I’ve read and heard a week is usually long enough.
 If I am uncertain I can always leave them in the kiln longer.
 If I wanted to be particularly fussy I could weigh the rungs prior to putting them in the kiln, and then again every day or two.
 When they stop losing weight they are as dry as they can get.

-It is only after the rungs are bone dry that I will turn them on the lathe.
-The entire rung, including the tenon, is turned to final size at this bone dry state and then returned to the kiln.
+It is only after the rung blanks are bone dry that I will turn them on the lathe.
+The entire rung, including the tenon, is turned to final size at this bone dry state and then returned to the kiln until assembly.
 Just prior to assembly the rungs are removed from the kiln, still bone dry, and assembled.
-After assembly the tenons will gradually absorb moisture and swell within the mortise, making for a very tight joint.
+After assembly the tenons will gradually absorb moisture and swell within the mortise, resulting in a very tight joint.

 Read more about the light bulb kiln in this post: